Huichelaar/FE8U_Fortresses/README.txt

     -Camtech075/Cam/Kam for making FE8 template.
     -Everyone who uses this and/or reports bugs and/or gives feedback.
-  - Text Processor made by circleseverywhere.
+  - Text Processor made by circleseverywhere, StanH_.
   - The tree being chopped down in the fort menu was made by Obsidian Daddy.
   - The other assets displayed in that animation (pirate, plateau) are in vanilla FE8, so credit goes to IS for that.
 I Frankenstein'd the "MATERIALS" and "FORTS" displayed in the fortmenu from vanilla